StryKaizer/linux-apple-keyboard-belgian/README.md

     </variant>

-Append last part from BE file to /usr/share/X11/xkb/symbols/be
+Append bottom part from BE file (below commented line) to /usr/share/X11/xkb/symbols/be

     sudo nano /usr/share/X11/xkb/symbols/be